ClemRz/Introduction-to-IoT/README.md

-# Introduction to IoT
+# Introduction to IoT with an Arduino

-This is a small, practical and simple introduction to the concept of IoT through the use of a Arduino Uno, a lan adapter and a temperature and relative humidity sensor.
+This is a small, practical and simple introduction to the concept of IoT through the use of an Arduino Uno, a lan adapter and a temperature and relative humidity sensor.

 ## Requirements